 Very historic houses, barns, and commercial buildings which have retained most of their original character should be preserved as having both historic and cultural significance.
-Examples of historic houses are the Galbraith-Kitchel House, the Thurston-Kinney Place, and the Strobridge House on West Barnet Road, a salt box.
-Examples of unusual barns are the Moore-Willis round barn, Ernest Roy's highdrive barn, the Bailey New-England-style barn, and Hoyt's Englishstyle barn.
+Examples of historic houses are the Galbraith-Kitchel House (also known as the Gilkerson Kitchell Stone House), the Thurston-Kinney-White Place (also known as the Thurston, Phineas House), and the Strobridge House on West Barnet Road, a salt box.
+Examples of unusual barns are the Moore-Willis round barn, Ernest Roy's high-drive barn, the Bailey New-England-style barn, and Hoyt's English-style barn.
 Examples of the prominent remaining commercial buildings are Ben Thresher's Mill, Burbank's Store (The Barnet Village Store), Fairbank's Store (The Dunbar home) and the former Ide's Feed Store.
 These structures, and others, exemplify both our historic and our cultural heritage and should be preserved for future generations.